Shani Shingnapur is a small village in India with houses that have no doors, no locks, only door frames.

 Have you ever imagined what it would be like to live in a house without doors?
-Or do you obsessively check if the door is closed before going to bed?
+Or do you obsessively check to see if the door is closed before going to bed?
 You will be surprised to know that there is a village in Maharashtra, India where houses have no doors.

 This small village is known as Shani Shingnapur, where the houses have no doors, no locks, only door frames.
 The villagers believe that no one will steal because of their undying faith in Lord Shani (Saturn).
-That is the faith of the people living here.
+Such is the faith of the people living here.

 According to legend, nearly 400 years ago, a black stone washed up on the banks of the Panasnala River.
 When locals poked it with a sharp stick, blood began to flow out.